jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 One of the ironies is that for all the talk of each generation being less religious than the one before it, there is more than enough interest in the
-"deeper" self-help philosophies, if you will, of Bhuddist and Stoic thought.
+"deeper" self-help philosophies, if you will.
+Think about the interest in Bhuddist thought and the followings in some areas of the Stoic philosophy.
 Such philosophies don't require you to buy into a notion of spirit realms you can't see.
 What they do, instead, is to tell you what to do in order to be a "better person."
 That's in quotes because the definition of that is usually up for grabs.